magomimmo/modern-cljs/doc/tutorial-02.md

 $ git commit -am "brepl enabled"
 ```

+> NOTE 3: In the [Tutorial 18 - Housekeeping][19] we'll explain a much
+> better option to create and run a brepl connection.

 ## Next step

 In the next [tutorial][11] we're going to substitute the external